Arvig Restoring Internet Freedom Disclosure

 Congestion — Arvig will attempt to mitigate both Denial-of-Service (DoS) and Distributed-Denial-of-Service (DDoS) attacks through technical safeguards.
 All internet traffic is treated as equal.
 Arvig notes that congestion may from time to time impair, degrade or delay some traffic.

 Application-Specific Behavior — Arvig does not block or rate-control specific protocols or protocol ports, modify protocol fields in ways not prescribed by the protocol standard, or otherwise inhibit or favor certain lawful applications or classes of lawful applications.

 Device Attachment Rules — Arvig does not have any approval procedures that must be satisfied before a device can be connected to its network.
 Customers may use any lawful, compatible, type-accepted (if necessary) and commercially available device which they desire on the Arvig network, as long as such device does not harm the network.
 Support for customer provided devices is provided on a best effort basis and customers may be requested to utilize Arvig supplied devices.

-Facilities based voice services and IP-based video services are delivered on the same physical connection using different service flows and are given priority over broadband internet access services.
-Facilities based voice services are also provided with dedicated capacity.
+Facilities-based voice services are also provided with dedicated capacity.
 Prioritization of voice services helps ensure the functionality of E911 or other emergency voice services.
-Bandwidth dedicated to facilities based voice services has minimal impact on capacity available for broadband internet access services.
-Prioritization of IP-based video services aligns with customer expectations regarding the quality of video services.
+Bandwidth dedicated to facilities-based voice services has minimal impact on capacity available for broadband internet access services.
+IP-based video services are delivered on the same physical connection and are not given priority over broadband internet access services.

 Customers may also make use of other services that utilize the same physical connection such as video conferencing, virtual private network (VPN) connections or similar services.
 Arvig does not prioritize or provide dedicated capacity for these services.
 Bandwidth for these services would be shared with broadband internet access.